Do you want to inspire the next generation of structural engineers? Volunteer for one (or both) of these amazing opportunities!

 DuPage Area STEM Expo

 SEAOI is proud to once again participate in the DuPage Area STEM Expo.
 This is a wonderful event that touches the lives of over 1,000 children and parents with an interest in STEM.
 We will have several tables with engineering models, a shake table, and information about engineering.
-We are fortunate to once again have Brian Decker present Last Brick Standing throughout the day.
+We are fortunate to once again have Brian Dekker present Last Brick Standing throughout the day.

 We need volunteers to assist with setup, takedown, and visitor interaction during two shifts.
 The more volunteers, the better the event!